-A better thing to say: “We are not having ice cream now because lunch is a half hour away.
-We’ll have some one day this week for dessert.”
+A better thing to say: “We are not having ice cream now because lunch is a half-hour away.
+We’ll have ice cream one day this week for dessert.”

 Rationale: Children accept no much better when they know why they can’t have it and when they will have it again.

 4. “You didn’t eat enough.
 Take a few more bites and then you can leave the table.”